The State of Nature

 OK, back the substance of the thing.

 The first explanation of war in the state of nature links conflict to scarcity: people fight for access to scarce resources.
-Hobbes says this follows from a premise about equality so we spent some time talking about what he means in saying we are equal.
+Hobbes says this follows from a premise about equality, so we are going to have to start with what he means in saying we are equal.

 The second explanation of war in the state of nature links conflict to insecurity: diffidence, the opposite of confidence.

 Here is another methodological hint for you.
-The Oxford English Dictionary is your friend.
+The Oxford English Dictionary (also known as the OED) is your friend.
 It is the most comprehensive dictionary the English language including ways of using words that have dropped out of fashion.
 Here is the entry for “diffidence”.